-Just yesterday, an 80 year old patient asked me why his fingernails were dry, brittle and splitting on the ends.
-He'd always had strong nails.
-He wanted to know if I thought Knox Gelatin Capsules would work for him; it's what his mother used when she had nail problems.
-They didn't work for her, but he didn't know what else to do.
+Just yesterday, an 80 year old patient asked me why his splitting fingernails were dry and brittle on the ends.
+He’d always had strong nails.
+He wanted to know if I thought Knox Gelatin Capsules would work for him; it’s what his mother used when she had nail problem.
+They didn’t work for her, but he didn’t know what else to do.

 The Problem with Splitting Fingernails:

 Your nails dry out as you age, losing their natural oils which act as a glue to hold the nail layers together.
 If you have thin fingernails and dry skin to begin with you can expect this to happen to you ‘sooner rather than later’.
 Exposing your hands to harsh soaps, cleaning products, solvents and rough work makes things worse.
 At first your nails begin to ‘fray’ on the edges, becoming brittle.
 Eventually the layers split.

 Nail hardeners make this worse because the alcohols, formaldehyde and other chemicals in the nail hardeners really dry out your natural oils.
 (Crazy fact: Nail hardeners actually contain more of these chemicals than nail polishes!
 It’s these chemicals that make the nails feel harder at first, but- whammo– after a few weeks the splitting is worse than ever.)